- Cigarettes contain over 70 different chemicals that cause cancer.

 - The longer you smoke the harder it is to quit.

-Most teens are aware that people who have smoked for a while can get lung cancer and emphysema and eventually die, but many don’t know about all of the bad things that smoking can do to them right now.
+Most teens are aware that people who have smoked for a while can get lung cancer and various life threatening lung disorders, eventually leading to death, but many don’t know about all of the bad things that smoking can do to them right now.
 If you smoke, you owe it to yourself to find out about the effects of smoking on your life now.

 Facts about smoking:

 Even small amounts of the poisonous chemicals in cigarettes can do bad things to your body.

 - Smoking stains teeth, and causes bad breath and wrinkles.